SAR-ARD/s1ard/docs/general/usage.rst

    + gs: gamma-sigma ratio: sigma0 RTC / gamma0 RTC (if ``measurement = gamma``)
    + sg: sigma-gamma ratio: gamma0 RTC / sigma0 ellipsoidal (if ``measurement = sigma``)

- + wm: wind-modeled backscatter extracted from a Sentinel-1 OCN (ocean) product.
+ + wm: wind-modelled backscatter extracted from a Sentinel-1 OCN (ocean) product.
    The sub-product `owiNrcsCmod` is extracted, which is Ocean Wind (OWI) Normalised Radar Cross Section (NRCS) predicted using a CMOD model and ECMWF wind model data.
    For each OCN product, a Level-1 counterpart (SLC/GRD) exists.